Justice for Colombia

 Thompsons has joined comrades from across the trade union and Labour movement on foreign delegations to visit Colombia and show solidarity with the individuals and communities affected.
 We also regularly use speaking platforms at events to raise awareness of the injustice facing the people of Colombia and actively call for political intervention to bring the violence to an end.

 Working with Justice for Colombia, Thompsons campaigns for the release of political prisoners in Colombia which has resulted in the freeing of a number of trade union activists held unjustly, in appalling conditions.

 With our trade union colleagues from Unite the Union, we worked to strengthen the human rights department and set up a legal department for Fensuagro - Colombia's second largest trade union and one of the most persecuted.

-We also partnered with leading teaching unions ATL, NASUWT and the NUT to help Fecode, the Colombian teachers' union, with a recruitment campaign, showing newly qualified teachers the importance of being in a trade union.
+We also partnered with leading teaching unions ATL, NASUWT and the NEU, formerly the NUT, to help Fecode, the Colombian teachers' union, with a recruitment campaign, showing newly qualified teachers the importance of being in a trade union.